George Palmer (MP for South Essex): In business

 He and his brothers had property interests in Grenada, which used slaves on their Springs, Mount Aire and Upper Latante estates.

 New Zealand Company

 Palmer was on the founding board of the New Zealand Company in 1825, which was the earliest organised attempt to colonise New Zealand.
-The board included chair John George Lambton Whig MP and later 1st Earl of Durham), political economistRobert Torrens snr, Edward Ellice, Edward Littleton, 1st Baron Hatherton, and others, including other East India Company merchants.
+The board included chair John George Lambton Whig MP and later 1st Earl of Durham), political economist Robert Torrens Senior, Edward Ellice, Edward Littleton, 1st Baron Hatherton, and others, including other East India Company merchants.

 National Lifeboat Institution

 In 1788 a near-drowning near Macao directed his attention to the equilibrium of boats, and the means of preventing them from sinking.
 He first became connected with the recently founded Royal National Institution for the Preservation of Life from Shipwreck (now Royal National Lifeboat Institution) in 1826, and his plan of fitting lifeboats was adopted.
 He designed a new lifeboat, built in the shape of a whaleboat, narrow and pointed at both ends, with special pockets of air built in for buoyancy, which was officially adopted by the Institution in 1828.
 The design was used for rescue lifeboats placed by the Institution at more than twenty ports, and was used until 1858, when it was superseded by the system of self-righting lifeboats.

 Palmer was deputy chairman of the society for over 25 years, and required his own ships to go to sea with the means of saving life.
 His role was crucial in getting Algernon Percy, 4th Duke of Northumberland appointed as president of the Institution (an office he held from 1851 to 1865, during which he undertook a reorganisation).
 In February 1853 he resigned his office, when the committee voted him the Gold Medal.
 In September 2008 this Gold Medal, with unique pendant in the shape of a lifeboat, was sold at auction for £3,200.